-'''

-by gene (ignore=('-', '.', 'CGH'))

-'''

-Iterate over probes grouped by gene name.

-Group each series of intergenic bins as a "Background" gene; any "Background" bins within a gene are grouped with that gene.
+by\gene (ignore=('-', '.', 'CGH')) Iterate over probes grouped by gene name.
+Group each series of intergenic bins as an "Antitarget" gene; any "Antitarget" bins within a gene are grouped with that gene.

 Bins' gene names are split on commas to accommodate overlapping genes and bins that cover multiple genes.